peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

 No special options for encoding/decoding.
 Value: 0.

-### UseDuplicateKeys
+### AllowDuplicateKeys

-    public bool UseDuplicateKeys { get; }
+    public bool AllowDuplicateKeys { get; }

-Gets a value not documented yet.
+Gets a value indicating whether to disallow duplicate keys when reading CBOR objects from a data stream.
+Used only when decoding CBOR objects.

 <b>Returns:</b>

-A value not documented yet.
+A value indicating whether to disallow duplicate keys when reading CBOR objects from a data stream.

 ### UseIndefLengthStrings

     public bool UseIndefLengthStrings { get; }

-Gets a value not documented yet.
+Gets a value indicating whether to always encode strings with a definite-length encoding.

 <b>Returns:</b>

-A value not documented yet.
+A value indicating whether to always encode strings with a definite-length encoding.

 ### Value